 Though quite rare, it is possible to have too much vitamin D, resulting in vitamin D toxicity or hypervitaminosis D. Vitamin D toxicity causes loss of appetite, weight loss, irregular heartbeats, and excessive urination.
 If this is accompanied by excessive calcium, then cardiovascular and renal problems may occur.

-In conclusion, a deliberate walk while the sun rises is a quick way to boost your vitamin D levels and a Vitamin D supplement is best enjoyed with a wonderful breakfast.
+A deliberate walk while the sun rises is a quick way to boost your vitamin D levels and a Vitamin D supplement is best enjoyed with a wonderful breakfast.